wangcunxiang/LLM-Factuality-Survey/README.md

 # LLM-Factuality-Survey
-The repository for the survey paper "Survey on Factuality in Large Language Models: Knowledge, Retrieval and Domain-Specificity"
+The repository for the survey paper "**Survey on Factuality in Large Language Models: Knowledge, Retrieval and Domain-Specificity**"

 ![](survey-tree.jpg)